samuelae/individual-network-simulation/README.md

 # individual-network-simulation

-This is the codebase to the following paper:
+This is the codebase to the paper:

 `Measuring Individual Semantic Networks: A Simulation Study`